Core solution

 What are the benefits for producers?

-Protect your crops from Fusarium wilt and minimize threats to food security and the livelihoods of farming communities.
+Protect crops from Fusarium wilt and minimize threats to food security and the livelihoods of farming communities.

 What are the benefits for supply chain stakeholders?